MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 have a look in the explorer and use it to set the SuiNS name) and, finally, the URL at which you can browse the site.

-Note here that we are implicitly using the default config `sites-config.yaml` as the config for the site builder that we set up previously on the [installation section](./tutorial-install.html).
+Note here that we are implicitly using the default `sites-config.yaml` as the config for the site builder that we set up previously on the [installation section](./tutorial-install.html).
 The configuration file is necessary to ensure that the `site-builder` knows the correct Sui